Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 Wine rated (2023 guide) 96/100

-La Gaffelière's Saint-Émilion 2021 is a wine of sublime elegance and discreet finesse.
-Aromatic and supple, it reveals the delicacy of this vintage, while retaining the house signature.
-Lavender, mocha, spices, dried herbs and leather are among the many notes that sublimate this exquisite Saint-Emilion.
+La Gaffelière's 2021 Saint-Émilion is a wine of sublime elegance and discreet finesse.
+Aromatic and supple, it reveals the delicacy of this vintage while retaining the house's signature style.
+Lavender, mocha, spices, dried herbs, and leather are among the many notes that enhance this exquisite Saint-Émilion.
 Its balance is simply breathtaking.
-It's worth keeping, as it won't be ready for drinking any time soon.
+It should be kept, as it will not be ready to drink anytime soon.
 Drink between 2031 and 2061.

 James Suckling